Aveyond: Ahriman's Prophecy

 Ahriman's Prophecy is a freeware role-playing video game released in 2004, and is the prequel of the series.
 Borrowing elements from Dragon Warrior and the earlier Final Fantasy games for its gameplay, it offers an experience similar to Japanese role-playing games.

 Unlike the other titles in the Aveyond series, Ahriman's Prophecy was not developed with RPG Maker XP and instead was created with RPG Maker 2003.

-Ahriman's Prophecy starts as a young girl, Talia Maurva, is sent to be "named", a ritual set up by the people of her village to determine the profession of their adult life.
-Destiny changes for Talia, who, when looking into the seer's pool, sees a dark ceremony by the younger prince of a nearby kingdom, Candar.
-He and his dark priest were attempting to resurrect the dead warlock emperor, Ahriman, whose history in battle and warfare is legendary.
-The seer, sensing that Talia is different, sends her and her escort to a school of magic in the mainland city of Thais.
-Devin Perry, a friend of Talia, agrees to escort her to the mainland.
-Just after she completes her training three years later, Talia is summoned into a dream by her headmaster and a high priestess of the dreamland.
-They want her to slip across the continent to warn another order of priestesses that Ahriman is being resurrected, and the prophecy that surrounded his resurrection must be stopped before the thirteenth moon.
-Confused and disoriented, Talia nevertheless sets out on a journey that seems to pave the way to some peace in the world.
+Ahriman's Prophecy starts as a young girl, Talia Maurva, is sent to partake in her village’s naming ritual, where a seer in the woods determines the careers of emerging adults.
+Talia looks into the seer's pool and sees the younger prince of Candar and his dark priest begin resurrecting the legendary warlock emperor, Ahriman.
+The seer, sensing that Talia is different, sends her to a school of magic in the mainland city of Thais.
+Talia’s friend Devin Perry agrees to escort her to the mainland.
+After she completes her training three years later, Talia is summoned into a dream by her headmaster and a high priestess of the Dreamland.
+They instructed her to warn an order of priestesses across the mainland that Ahriman is being resurrected and that it must be stopped before the thirteenth moon.
+Confused and disoriented, Talia nevertheless sets out on her journey to end the ritual and thus save the world from Ahriman.